Taaitaaiger/jlrs/README.md

 `cargo test -- --test-threads=1`, otherwise the code above will panic when a test tries to initialize Julia a second time from another thread.

-If you want to run all of jlrs's tests, all these requirements must be taken into account: cargo test --features sync-rt,jlrs-ndarray,f16,uv,jlrs-derive,tokio-rt,async-std-rt -- --test-threads=1`
+If you want to run all of jlrs's tests, this requirement must be taken into account:
+`cargo test --all-features -- --test-threads=1`.
+Testing with the `--all-features` flag only works with Julia 1.8 because this overrides the `lts` and `debug` features.

 ## Custom types